Site icon Allegiant Finance Services Ltd.

 If your insurer has written off your car and offered a payout that seems too low, you have the right to challenge it.
 Many policyholders don’t realise that they can dispute their insurer’s valuation for free.

-Why Do Insurers Undervalue Write-Offs?
+Why Do Insurers Undervalue Vehicle Write-Offs?

 Insurers use trade guides and market data to determine a vehicle’s pre-accident value, but their calculations may not always reflect the true market price.
 Some common reasons why insurers might undervalue your vehicle include:

-Can You Challenge the Valuation?
+Can You Challenge the Valuation from your vehicle write-off?

 Yes.
 You can dispute the insurer’s valuation if you feel like you were left out of pocket.
+Below, we run through 5 simple steps for making a write-off claim yourself.

 Step 1: Request a Data Subject Access Request (DSAR)